-The Shakespeare Ensemble is an international, collective of multi-disciplinary artists.
-They adapt rehearsal methods from Shakespeare’s time to raise their shows in 3-5 days.
+The Shakespeare Ensemble is an international collective of multi-disciplinary artists.
+We spend our time adapting rehearsal methods from Shakespeare’s time to raise our shows in 3-5 days.
 Communication of heart is craft.

-They seek to engage communities and audiences – regardless of language – with urgency, immediacy, and energy, fuelled by reworked methods Shakespeare’s actors created to make simple, powerful theatre.
-Distilling vibrant, dynamic storytelling down to actors standing on a stage with nothing other than words, a great space, and a listening audience.
+We seek to engage with communities and audiences – regardless of language – with urgency, immediacy, and energy.
+Our fuel is the methods used by Shakespeare’s actors, reworked and reimagined to make simple, powerful theatre.

 Shakespeare’s company were said to have 40 plays in their repertoire, and would raise their shows with less than a day’s rehearsal.
 We put this to the test in our own practice and experiment with similar time frames.
 How could Shakespeare’s actors have raised their shows so quickly?
 Continual daily practice, for much of their lives.

 We adapt rehearsal methods from Shakespeare’s time – looking at how acting companies made Platts (like a set-list) detailing the order of scenes, action, and music, to hang back stage; how they cut their shows; and how actors prepared only their lines using cue-scripts.

 Coming together once a year for a week or two, the Shakespeare Ensemble plays together, developing exercises to sharpen our listening muscles.

 In August 2018 we adapted A Midsummer Night’s Dream into Dreame, an immersive promenade indoor-outdoor-indoor performance that ended in a feast, for a small Welsh community, raising the show in 5 days.
 In autumn 2019 our tour of Japan took the experiment further, raising 3 plays in 7 days.